CoutinhoDeSousa/otree_starter_upb_bmd/README.md

 That’s it for the moment.
 As you can see PyCharm is a very powerful tool.
 However at this stage you only need to know how to create a project, create an empty Python file, write your code in the main window, and execute it and view the outcome in the console window.
 Now you are set to proceed to step 3.

 #### Interpreter
-If PyCharm didn't find the python interpreter itself, you will get a warning.
+If PyCharm didn't find the Python interpreter itself, you will get a warning.

 To change it open the Setting (File -> Settings).
 ![img_11.png](img_11.png)